US House Republicans plot next moves on leader, McCarthy says he would go back

 The full House votes on a speaker.
 Republicans hold a 221-212 majority and can only spare four votes if opposition Democrats stick together.

-(Reporting by Katharine Jackson and David Morgan; Editing by Scott Malone and Grant McCool)
+(Reporting by Richard Cowan, Katharine Jackson and David Morgan; Editing by Scott Malone and Grant McCool)

 ((Katharine.Jackson@thomsonreuters.com; 202-898-8300;))